Asbestos Exposure

 The end result is that numerous ship workers have been diagnosed with malignant mesothelioma and other illnesses associated with asbestos exposure.

 Most victims were exposed on ships during the Korean War and World War II.
 During that time, doctors and scientists were uninformed of the devastating effects that asbestos exposure caused.
-Over four million Americans worked on ships during the World War II era, and many of them worked as asbestos insulators.
+Over four million Americans worked on ships during World War II, and many worked as asbestos insulators.

 It wasn’t until the 1960s that the dangers of asbestos were thoroughly investigated and taken more seriously.